RzgarHosseini/Predictability/README.md

-# Quantifying the predictability of cancer evolution
+# Estimating the predictability of cancer evolution
 Sayed-Rzgar Hosseini

 The following is a pipeline for quantifying the predictability of cancer evolution based either on i) Conjunctive Bayesian Networks (CBNs) or ii) Fitness Landscapes: